Joshuas193/capstone/README.md

 This will gather weather for the time the trip is planned and for the destination the usre wishes to go to.

 ### Pixabay License
 The photos used in this project are form Pixabay.
-[Link](https://pixabay.com/service/license/) to their License.
+[Link](https://pixabay.com/service/license/) to see their License.

 ### Dependency List
 Dependancies are located in the package.json file as well.
 Here is the list.